argilla-io/argilla/argilla/docs/how_to_guides/annotate.md

 **You should use this when:** getting acquainted with a dataset or when the annotation team is very diverse, the topic is generic.

-Once you submit your first annotation, the next record will appear automatically.
+Once you submit your first response, the next record will appear automatically.
 To see again your submitted record, just click on prev.

 **Navigating through the records**